HomeLatest NewsEnergyTata Power makes fresh inroads in power distribution, Singapore JV to acquire SEUPTCL

 “The resolution professional of South East UP Power Transmission Company Limited (SEUPTCL) has issued a letter of intent (LoI), selecting Resurgent Power Ventures Pte Ltd as a successful resolution applicant under IBC proceedings.
 The transaction is part of a stressed asset resolution process initiated by a resolution professional through a competitive bidding process (held earlier),” Tata Power said in a statement.

-SEUPTCL was incorporated as a special purpose vehicle formed by UP Power Transmission Company Limited (UPPTCL) on September 11, 2009, to operate the specified intra-state transmission system for a period of 35 years under a public-private partnership model on a build-own-operate-maintain & transfer (BOOT) basis.
+SEUPTCL was incorporated as a special purpose vehicle formed by UP Power Transmission Company Limited (UPPTCL) on September 11, 2009, to operate the specified intra-state transmission system for a period of 35 years under a public-private model on a build-own-operate-maintain & transfer (BOOT) basis.
 The company has around 1,500 km of a transmission line.

-Tata Power CEO and MD Praveer Sinha said, “Tata Power partnering with investors in Resurgent Power had bid for acquiring SEUPTCL and is delighted to have been selected as the successful bidder by the resolution professional for acquiring the project under IBC proceedings.”
+Tata Power and MD Praveer Sinha said, “Tata Power partnering with investors in Resurgent Power had bid for acquiring SEUPTCL and is delighted to have been selected as the successful bidder by the resolution professional for acquiring the project under IBC proceedings.”

 “This asset will bring significant value to our transmission business and diversify the Resurgent Power portfolio after the successful turnaround of the 1980 MW Prayagraj Power Plant and acquisition of System Strengthening Scheme in Northern Region NRSS XXXVI Transmission Limited,” Sinha added.